cheesegrits/filament-google-maps/README.md

 use Cheesegrits\FilamentGoogleMaps\Filters\RadiusFilter;
 ...
     RadiusFilter::make('radius')
-        ->latitude('lat') // latitude field on your table ->longitude('lng') // longitude field on your table ->selectUnit() // add a Kilometer / Miles select ->kilometers() // use (or default the select to) kilometers (defaults to miles) ->section('Radius Search') // optionally wrap the filter in a section with heading
+        ->latitude('lat')  // optional lat and lng fields on your table, default to the getLatLngAttributes() method ->longitude('lng') // you should have one your model from the fgm:model-code command when you installed ->selectUnit() // add a Kilometer / Miles select ->kilometers() // use (or default the select to) kilometers (defaults to miles) ->section('Radius Search') // optionally wrap the filter in a section with heading